 Scientific name: Aptenodytes patagonicus

 King penguins are the closest relatives of emperor penguins.
 Kings are thinner and the colouration of their ear patches differs from that of emperors.
-Their flippers in proportion to their body size are also larger in comparison to the flippers of emperors.
+Their flippers are larger in proportion to their body size than those of emperors.

 Distribution and abundance

-King penguins tend to form very large and dense colonies.
-The largest populations are found at South Georgia and Crozet islands that are occupied by several hundred thousand breeding pairs.
-The colonies occupy beaches, and valleys and moraines free of snow and ice, preferring level ground near the sea.
+King penguins tend to form large, dense colonies.
+Several hundred thousand breeding pairs occupy the largest populations (found at South Georgia and Crozet islands).
+The colonies occupy beaches, valleys and moraines free of snow and ice.
+They prefer level ground near the sea.

 Immature and non-breeding birds disperse and travel far from breeding localities.
-However, chicks remain in colonies throughout the year and breeding adults return to feed chicks on an irregular basis throughout the winter.
-Thus, the chicks fast for long periods (sometimes several months) between meals while the adults are away feeding at sea.
+Chicks remain in colonies throughout the year.
+Breeding adults return to feed chicks on an irregular basis throughout the winter.
+The chicks fast for long periods (sometimes several months between meals) while the adults are away feeding at sea.